-For site reconfigurations, the easiest approach is usually to lump things together, to work out what is needed overall, and then split the activity and capacity into more detail afterwards.
+For site reconfigurations, the easiest approach is usually to lump all the sites together, work out what is needed overall, and then split the activity and capacity into more detail afterwards.
 For instance, you may want to work out what is needed (by specialty, by stage of treatment) across an entire health system, and then divide the work between the hospital sites afterwards.

 (If you are planning across an entire health system then you will face the additional task of getting all the necessary data system-wide.
+A similar task faces you if the system is moving to a system-wide waiting list.
 You could extract data from each Trust separately and then merge it into Gooroo Planner.
 A more stable long-term solution would be to merge all the source data tidily into a single unified data layer, using Insource’s Health Data Enterprise which Gooroo Planner already connects to.
 Please contact Insource directly if you would like to explore that option. )

 New points of delivery

 For virtual clinics and other novel points of delivery, you could follow the approach above, but it may be better to split the data up according to the expected future operating model.
 This is the same as the “rewrite the past, so that it matches the expected future” approach that we used for demand above.

 For instance, if certain clinic codes will be delivered virtually in future, then all patients in your past data who were assigned to those clinic codes can be streamed to a new virtual ‘activity type’ under the HeadType header.